ourshell/Our-Coin/drafts/promo.md

 🌟 **Introducing OUR COIN ($OCN): A Revolutionary Meme Coin Like No Other!** 🌟

-In a world flooded with dog-themed and kitty-inspired meme coins, **OUR COIN** dares to take a bold new approach. **$OCN** isn’t just another token—it’s a **political parody** infused with humor, creativity, and a unique vision.
+In a world flooded with dog-themed and kitty-inspired meme coins, **OUR COIN** dares to take a bold new approach. **$OCN** isn’t just another token.
+It’s a **political parody** infused with humor, creativity, and a unique vision.

 What sets **OUR COIN** apart is its **bold transparency** and the expertise behind it.
-Unlike many tokens with ghost developers and rug-pull exits, **OUR COIN** is backed by a real person: **Boris Andonov**—an experienced IT professional with impressive projects in PowerShell scripting.
+Unlike many tokens with ghost developers and rug-pull exits, **OUR COIN** is backed by a real person: **Boris Andonov** — an experienced IT professional with impressive projects in PowerShell scripting.
 Boris is a visionary who knows how to turn complex ideas into functional, scalable solutions.
 Connect with Boris directly on LinkedIn:
 👉 [https://www.linkedin.com/in/boris-andonov-064a3a188/](https://www.linkedin.com/in/boris-andonov-064a3a188/)

 ---

 💡 **What Makes $OCN Different?**
 - **Built on Solana:** Released on the Solana blockchain, known for its **speed, security, scalability**, and **low fees** compared to other chains.
-- **Trust and Transparency:** Built by a **real, doxxed developer**—no ghost devs or rug pulls here.
+- **Trust and Transparency:** Built by a **real, doxxed developer** — no ghost devs or rug pulls here.
 - **Community-Driven:** A collective effort that celebrates humor, creativity, and collaboration.
 - **A Revolutionary Concept:** Not your ordinary meme coin. **$OCN** is a satirical take on collectivism, drawing inspiration from our rich and prestigious history.